This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 - Higher education and professional qualifications (for taught postgraduate applications only).
 If an applicant has already completed professional qualifications or previous degrees, a copy of the final degree certificate should be submitted with the application.
 Transcripts of an applicants academic record, which provide full details of the degree class and grades obtained in each unit/module, are also required.
 Applicants who are awaiting assessment results should provide an interim transcript where possible.
 Where applicants are yet to complete their qualification, transcripts of each completed academic year, including information on the modules being undertaken, will be required alongside the application.
 If these documents are not in English they should be accompanied by a formal certified translation into English, provided by the awarding institution, by University of Leeds accredited agent and office, or by an official translator.
 This should be signed and dated, including their credentials, company details and confirmation that the translation is accurate.

-- Confirmation of Acceptance for Studies (CAS) statement and Tier 4 visa.
-Applicants who require a Tier 4 (General) Student Visa and have previously studied in the UK will need to provide documentary evidence detailing any periods of study on a Tier 4 (General) Student Visa (or on a Student Visa if the UK study was pre-2009) in order for the University to be able to carry out checks to ensure compliance with the UKVIs Points Based System.
+- Confirmation of Acceptance for Studies (CAS) statement and Student visa.
+Applicants who require a Student visa and have previously studied in the UK will need to provide documentary evidence detailing any previous periods of study on a Tier 4 (General) visa or Student Visa in order for the University to be able to carry out checks to ensure compliance with the UKVIs immigration rules for students.
 Applicants are encouraged to include documents such as previous CAS, copies of passport pages containing visas or copies of Biometric Residence Permits with their application.
 Any information that is not included in the application will be requested when the application is considered, or we may need to ask the permission of the applicant to check their UK immigration history directly with the UKVI.